Skamandrios42/pneuma/README.md

  - testing
  - make base types (Strings? or wait for 0.1.0)
  - use ZIO for speedup?
- - 'no y field' bug in implicits.pneuma
+ - 'no y field' bug in implicits.pneuma (missing implicits resolution in Application and Projection check)

 ## version 0.1.0
  - inductive datatypes